 8 Tips for Building Your Sphere of Influence in Real Estate (+ Script)

 With so much competition out there, believing that hard work beats talent isn’t easy.
 That’s why we loved “Grit” by Angela Duckworth.
 Here, she lays out the case that perseverance is the key to success and offers the hard science to prove it.

 You’ve read how to crush sales, become a remarkable leader, communicate effectively, understand your role in our greater socio-economic world, and stand tall in the face of adversity.
 But how do you put it all into place?

 That’s where James Clear comes in.
 He argues that often, the problem isn’t you—it’s your systems.
 He presents actionable solutions to common challenges that will leave you feeling like with a few tweaks and improved habits, you can conquer your world.

 Over to You

-What are some business books that you’ve found helpful in your real estate career?
+What are some of the best real estate books that you’ve found helpful in your career?
 Let us know in the comments.